7 Gley Soils

 GSC

-Other soils that have more than 2% concretions in some horizon at a depth of 60 cm or less from the mineral soil surface.
+Other soils that have more than 2% by volume concretions in some horizon at a depth of 60 cm or less from the mineral soil surface.

 Concretionary Sandy Gley Soils